NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 * ``/tmp/hurricane_matthew/run.sh`` is the location within the container of the script that it runs.

 The simulation initially prints lots of information while initializing things, then settles in to the computation.
-The provided configuration simulates 12 hours of weather and takes under three minutes to finish on an m3.quad Jetstream2 instance.
+The provided configuration simulates 48 hours of weather and takes about 12 minutes to finish on an m3.quad Jetstream2 instance.
 Once completed, you can view the end of any of the output files to confirm that it succeeded::

     tail matthew/rsl.out.0000